shcho007/Zentube/README.md

 ## Description

-Zentube(Derived from NewPipe) does not use any Google framework libraries, or the YouTube API.
+Zentube does not use any Google framework libraries, or the YouTube API.
 It only parses the website in order to gain the information it needs.
 Therefore this app can be used on devices without Google Services installed.
 Also, you don't need a YouTube account to use Zentube, and it's FLOSS.
+** Zentube is Derived from NewPipe.( A Little Newpipe Modify and Change for Korean Users.)

 ### Features